nivnoiman/get_image/README.md

         'id' => '',             // ID of the img tag [ < img id ='' /> ]

+        'default' =>'false'     // by default is false. true will show your default image if you have error with your value.

         'size' => '',           // the name of the size ID of the picture ]

         'wrap' => '',           // can be additional wrap to this image ( for example : <div></div> )